 Analysts believe that the separation of Old Navy as a new company may enable a strategic focus, but this could reduce the diversification the brand provides to the overall entity.

-The Stochastic Oscillator suggests the stock price trend may be in a reversal from a downward trend to an upward trend. of 66 cases where GAP's Stochastic Oscillator exited the oversold zone resulted in an increase in price.
+The RSI Indicator points to a transition from a downward trend to an upward trend -- in cases where GAP's RSI Oscillator exited the oversold zone, of 24 resulted in an increase in price.
 Tickeron's analysis proposes that the odds of a continued upward trend are .

 Following a 3-day Advance, the price is estimated to grow further.
 Considering data from situations where GAP advanced for three days, in of 288 cases, the price rose further within the following month.
 The odds of a continued upward trend are .